Wednesday, October 16, 2024

 In that sense, the theories like theory of evolution are limited realities in our best perception based on large amount of observational data.
 So, it can almost be likened to a best case estimate or even a faith in our data and perception.
 Besides, it is not like we are creating all these rules and laws out of thin air; surely, we are not their creators - we are just uncovering them.

-These rules and many others that are quietly operating beneath the surface of our observation since the early rumbles of human existence.
+These rules and many others are quietly operating beneath the surface of our observation since the early rumbles of human existence.
 If they are already in operation without any of our help, we must wonder what prevents a thinking individual with scientific temper to not ask the obvious question?
 The questions like - When did it all start?
 Why does this go on, completely unaided to boot?
 What is the source of creation?
 Or, in fact, who is the creator?
 As human beings, we would like to believe that a human-like person or a superhuman has started it all.

 Some religions propose (and millions agree!) that superhuman like individuals appeared on the planet and pronounced canons and commandments by following which the lives of the faithful are redeemed.
 Hinduism, on the other hand is adept at concretizing abstract principles (basically thoughts that one can argue for, like I have tried to do in this blog).
 Hindu civilization in the Indus valley geography (before it was given the status of a religion by the colonizers) came up with a flexible definition of God.
 A tree is a God, an animal is a God or God's mode of transport, a book of knowledge is a God and even food that nourishes us is a God.
 There is one for everything and everyone - fully formed and described colourfully beyond doubt.